Ben-Ortiz/Coding-Bootcamp-Landing-Page/README.md

 # Coding Bootcamp Landing Page
-This a landing page for a fictional bootcamp I have created called, Dev Reactorsdfsdf.
+This a landing page for a fictional bootcamp I have created called, Dev Reactors.

 # Sample Website
 A live demo is already available via this [link](https://ben-ortiz.github.io/github.io-CodingBootcampLandingPage/).